Sir George Nugent, 1st Baronet: Flanders and Ireland

 Promoted to lieutenant colonel in September 1783, Nugent was appointed commanding officer of the 97th Regiment of Foot and returned to England, but in the post-war cost reductions the regiment was disbanded and he instead became commanding officer of the 13th Regiment of Foot in 1787.
 He became an aide-de-camp to his brother-in-law, the Marquess of Buckingham, who was serving as Lord Lieutenant of Ireland, in November 1787.

 On Buckingham's departure from Ireland, Nugent became commanding officer of the 4th Royal Irish Dragoon Guards in 1789.
 Nugent became Member of Parliament for Buckingham in 1790.
 He exchanged into the Coldstream Guards as a company commander in October 1790 and served at the Siege of Valenciennes in May 1793, the Battle of Lincelles in August 1793 and the Siege of Dunkirk also in August 1793 under the Duke of York during the Flanders Campaign.

 The War Office recalled Nugent to supervise the raising of the 85th Buckinghamshire Volunteers in March 1794.
 He commanded the regiment under Sir Ralph Abercromby in the action at Fort St. Andries, and with Major General David Dundas at Tuil on the river Waal and participated in the disastrous retreat from the Rhine.
 Promoted to major general on 1 May 1796, he became Captain of St Mawes Castle on 5 November 1796 and served in that role until his death.
-He went on to be commander of the northern district of Ireland in 1798, in which post he played an important part in placating the people of Belfast during the Irish Rebellion that year, and became Adjutant-General in Ireland in August 1799.
+He went on to be commander of the northern district of Ireland in 1798, in which post he played an important part in preventing the outbreak of unrest in Belfast during the Irish Rebellion of 1798, and became Adjutant-General in Ireland in August 1799.
 He also represented Charleville, County Cork in the last Irish House of Commons before the Acts of Union 1800.